eduardoboucas/jekyll-discuss-php/README.md

 **2.** Clone your GitHub repository to a sub-directory of `jekyll-discuss`

-**3.** Give permissions to the directory so that your web server's group can write to it
+**3.** Give permissions to the main directory so that your web server's group can write to it

-e.g. if your user is `ec2-user` and your web server is on the group `apache`
+> e.g. if your user is `ec2-user` and your web server is on the group `apache`

 `sudo chown -R ec2-user:apache jekyll-discuss`